pablofelipe01/fiat-01/README.md

-# Fiat NFT checkout with thirdweb Engine
+# Fiat Token checkout with thirdweb Engine

 This guide demonstrates using thirdweb Engine to sell NFTs with credit card.